yilab/clojure-ring-bootstrap/README.markdown

 ### Zookeeper Registration (Jetty only)

-At Crowdflower, we try to follow a Boundary-inspired policy of registering internal service providers into zookeeper, and using that data to connect rather than providing a proxy for every internal service.
-This allows us to do rolling restarts and allows clients to make intelligent decisions about which service to connect to.
+At Crowdflower, we try to follow a Boundary-inspired policy of registering internal service providers into Zookeeper and using that data to connect, rather than providing a proxy for every internal service.
+This allows us to do rolling restarts, and allows clients to make intelligent decisions about which service to connect to.

-Our Zookeeper registration code is not ring middleware but rather a Jetty configuratior.
+Our Zookeeper registration code is not Ring middleware, but rather a Jetty configuratior.
 It registers a lifecycle observer so that the zookeeper registration is removed *before* graceful shutdown is complete.

 You can register a jetty service at server creation time like so: